 Are You Allowed to Refuse a Breathalyzer Test in Pennsylvania?

 Among the few documents that you sign after receiving or renewing a license, one is the Implied Consent Warning or the Form DL 26.
-According to the Implied Consent law in Pennsylvania, people who arrested, as a matter of law, must take a breath, urine, or blood test if suspected of driving under the influence.
-So, it is implied that you have already agreed to the chemical testing for understanding the BAC level in your body.
+According to the Implied Consent law in Pennsylvania, people who are arrested, as a matter of law, must take a breath, urine, or blood test if suspected of driving under the influence.
+So, it is implied that you have already agreed to the chemical testing for understanding the Blood Alcohol Concentration level in your body.
 And needless to say, that is why, if you refuse to submit to the Breathalyzer test, you will have to face the repercussions.
 Your driver’s license could be suspended for 1 whole year along with a reinstatement fee of $500 in case of a first-time offense.
 For more than a single DUI offense or if there are other conditions involved, then the license is likely to be suspended up to 18 months including thousands of reinstatement fees.
 Aggravated assault with DUI charges can issue stricter penalties such as imprisonment up to 10 years.
 And even after clearing all charges and proving yourself innocent, the license will continue to remain suspended as you had refused to appear for the chemical testing.

 According to the Pennsylvania statute, it is the duty of the police offers to inform all the drivers about these repercussions of refusing the chemical tests.Pennsylvania Sobriety Checkpoints